edgio-docs/edgio-docs/src/pages/guides/app_security/reports.md

 **What is the difference between reports and our security dashboards?**

 Our security dashboards provide information about traffic flagged by {{ PRODUCT }} security.
-This report, on the other hand, provides statistics for all requests that were screened by {{ PRODUCT }} security.
+This report, on the other hand, provides statistics for all requests regardless of whether they were screened by {{ PRODUCT }} security.

 ## Data Availability and Retention {/*data-availability-and-retention*/}